ergo/ziggurat_foundations/docs/integrations.rst

 **ZigguratSignInSuccess context view example**

-Now we can provide a fuction, based off of the ZigguratSignInSuccess context
+Now we can provide a function, based off of the ZigguratSignInSuccess context

 .. code-block:: python